Research

 (presented at 2022 AAEA Annual Meeting)Abstract

 How would the projected massive migration to cities in the developing world impact the environment?
 We study the effect of urban growth on air pollution using the exogenous Venezuelan diaspora to Colombia.
 We track migrants using the Facebook logins of users who created an account in Venezuela and are currently in Colombia.
 Using a difference-in-difference approach and an instrumental variable approach, we find that migration increases PM 2.5.
 This result highlights the need for labor market policies that allow newcomers to relocate to less polluting industries.
-“Who work outdoors?
-Using Machine Learning, Text-as-Data, and Large Language Models (LLMs)”, with Jose Incio and Carlos Ospino.
+“The effect of crime concentration on deforestation: Evidence from Colombia”, with Rodrigo Londono.

 - “Climate Shocks and Informal Transitions”, with Nicolas Guida-Johnson.